jsmillie7/quick-portfolio/geomodeling/index.md

 if isinstance(sigma, int):
     self.coord_unit = self.smooth_model(self.coord_unit, sigma)
 ```
-To see the entire class, in full, please see the Jupyter Notebook
+To see the entire class, in full, please see the [Jupyter Notebook](/files/mountain_modeling.ipynb).

 From here, the data is in numpy arrays as unit vectors.
 In order to scale the model, it just needs to be multiplied by whatever scale is desired.
 The code is then output to a g-code file, where is can be sent to the laser using either Universal G-Code Sender or uploading it to the ESP's web server with a cURL command.
 A visualized version of the G-Code looks like this: